 AUSTRALIAN REFUGEE AND MIGRANT CARE SERVICES LTD

-To enable people from a refugee background to attain equality of access to health and social services in line with the general population of Australia, in order to achieve health equality, with the best possible health outcomes, so they can integrate into the Australian community, and reach their full potential.
+To enable people from a refugee background to attain equality of access to disability support services in line with the general population of Australia, in order to achieve equality, with the best possible outcomes, so that they and their families can integrate into the Australian community, and reach their full potential.

 In 2010, Ron & Claire Jones visited a church in Brisbane, and met some refugees from Burma, Sudan and Iran.
 Claire had been a specialist veterinarian in South Africa who had reluctantly left the country with her family to start a new life in Australia.
 Learning to navigate a new society through culture shock did not prove to be easy, but the family had come to love this country as their home.

 How much harder it is for people who speak a different language, have a very different culture, have had little or no education or health care at home, and have never seen a computer, let alone had to navigate a complex technological society!